-We also do not want to link to the "official" web site any longer.
+We also do not want to link to any "official" websites any longer.
 We did this on our German site and Internet addresses were very often changed.
 I am not interested in having dead links in our presentations.

 When we visited "Butterfly Conservatory" for the first time it was a muggy day shortly after a heat wave in August.

-We were very glad that we arrived early in the morning when it was not too crowded and we had a chance to see everything in a very relaxed surrounding.
+We were very glad that we arrived early in the morning when the place was not too crowded and we had a chance to see everything very relaxed in the pleasant surrounding.

 First we studied the displayed information about the live cycle of butterflies in the entrance hall.

-In order to be well prepared for that what you will see later, you should watch the well made video film which is shown in a designated room close to the entrance.
-No additional fee is charged!
+In order to be well prepared for that what you will see later, you should also watch the well made video film which is shown in a designated room close to the entrance.
+No additional fee was charged!

 Canada is according to my experience one of the leading countries with respect to care about handicapped people.
 All new public buildings must have wheel chair access.

 If you belong to this group of people you must not stay outside of the " Butterfly Conservatory" in Niagara Falls.
 You will find ramps in addition to stairs and wide doors.
 Certainly also somebody who is willing to assist you if you need help.